 Goulart sticks to plain language as much as possible, he said, especially when delivering a diagnosis.

 “Even patients with higher education may have an impaired ability to process because they’re under huge emotional distress from the cancer diagnosis,” he said.
 “Their ability to process is decreased.
 I use lay language across the board.”

 Clear communication — and context — are even more critical, he said, as treatments become more nuanced.

 “Genetic testing is a rapidly evolving field and we have to communicate to patients about mutations, genetic tests, positive tests, negative tests,” he said.
 “In some cases, a positive test is a bad thing.
 But a positive test for a genetic mutation can also be a good thing.
 When I communicate about genetic testing in lung cancer, I actually explain we want this test to be positive.
 We want [the mutation] to be present because it will open more treatment options for you.”

-Paving the way for understanding
+Talking to your doctor about cancer: paving the way for understanding

 Hempstead, the patient advocate, suggests oncologists pretend their patients are teenage children.

 “We will never be on their [education] level,” she said.
 “We’re not trained to be on that level.
 But it would help if they would talk to patients like they don’t know what the heck is going on.
 Because that’s what’s happening: they don’t know what’s going on.”

 I certainly didn’t know what was going on when I headed down the cancer path back in 2011.
 I could barely pronounce the word mastectomy, assumed a patient navigator carried around a sextant, and continually mixed up the terms seroma (a build-up of fluid under the skin) and Sonoma (a valley in California where wine is grown).